opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 ### Convert to JSON

-You can use the `toJson` tag to to convert parameters to their JSON representation:
+You can use the `toJson` tag to convert parameters to their JSON representation:

 ```json
 GET _search/template